SoK: Rowhammer on Commodity Operating Systems: Rowhammer Defenses

 \subsubsection{Ad-Hoc Attempts}

-We introduce four major countermeasures in this category. \emph{First}, multiple computer manufacturers such as Apple~\cite{Apple}, HP~\cite{HP}, Lenovo~\cite{LENOVO} provide BIOS updates to double the DRAM refresh rate, that is, the DRAM refresh period is decreased from 64\,ms to 32\,ms. However, ANVIL~\cite{aweke2016anvil} still can induce bit flips in the doubling refresh rate.
-Even worse, Kim et al.~\cite{kim2020revisiting} observe that a bit flip can occur in mainstream DDR4 chips within 1\,ms. \emph{Second}, although Google chrome browser has disallowed the use of both explicit cache-flush instructions~\cite{nonclflush} and non-temporal instructions~\cite{nontemporal}, there still are other available techniques in avoiding CPU cache in ~\autoref{tab:techniques}. \emph{Third}, since version 4.0, Linux kernel removes non-root access to the \texttt{pagemap} interface~\cite{pagemapdisabled}, which prevents potential attackers from acquiring the mapping from a virtual address to a physical address.
+We introduce four major countermeasures in this category. \emph{First}, multiple computer manufacturers such as Apple~\cite{Apple}, HP~\cite{HP}, and Lenovo~\cite{LENOVO} provide BIOS updates to double the DRAM refresh rate, that is, the DRAM refresh period is decreased from 64\,ms to 32\,ms. However, ANVIL~\cite{aweke2016anvil} still can induce bit flips in the doubling refresh rate.
+Even worse, Kim et al.~\cite{kim2020revisiting} observe that a bit flip can occur in mainstream DDR4 chips within 1\,ms. \emph{Second}, Google chrome browser has disallowed the use of both explicit cache-flush instructions~\cite{nonclflush} and non-temporal instructions~\cite{nontemporal}, mitigating the NaCl exploit from~\cite{seaborn2015exploiting}.
+Still, there are other available techniques in avoiding CPU cache in ~\autoref{tab:techniques}, e.g., cache eviction and direct memory access. \emph{Third}, since version 4.0, Linux kernel removes non-root access to the \texttt{pagemap} interface~\cite{shutemovpagemap}, which prevents potential attackers from acquiring the mapping from a virtual address to a physical address.
 Clearly, the countermeasure is not effective, as discussed in \autoref{sec:bypass_rowbuffer}. \emph{Last}, the {page deduplication} feature has been turned off by default only to mitigate specific attacks~\cite{razavi2016flip, bosman2016dedup} in commodity cloud platforms~\cite{pagededupdisabled}.